Intimacy From the Inside Out: A New Path to Connection in Couples Therapy

 The roles of protectors and wounded parts in relationships

-In IFIO we often see two main groups of parts that get activated in relationships:
+In IFIO, we often see two main categories of parts activated in intimate relationships:

-- A part that over-caretakes to keep harmony
+- A caretaking part that over-functions to maintain peace

 - A part that shuts down or withdraws to avoid pain